MRPROPZ/MRPROPZ/README.md

-## Hi I'm Pkzviiv, Welcome to my Github profile. :hand:
+## Hi I'm mrp100, Welcome to my Github profile. :hand:

 #### My nick is Prop
 #### I'm a student information and communication